-I have found that as I continue to challenge myself and consistently expose myself to my fears, I’ve grown and those fears have lessened.
+As I continue to challenge myself and consistently expose myself to my fears, I’ve grown and those fears have lessened.
 As I look back at the progress that I’ve made, I can see how far that I have come.
 I have come to see what works for me with the challenges I take on and the fears that I face.

 Am I Good Enough?

 The answers lie within me, just as they lie within you.
-We each have our own individual demons, difficulties, and challenges that we need to overcome, and we will all move at our own paces.
+We each have our own individual demons, difficulties, and challenges that we need to overcome.
+And we will all move at our own paces.
 Our commonality, however, is that we are all on this journey of recovery together.